Shop in thailand

 Bangkok is one of the best cities to shop in the world!
 Bangkok has a fantastic selection of huge modern shopping centers with hip international and Asian fashion design brands.
 And once you step out on the streets you can continue to shop all kinds of cool and cheap stuff at markets and night markets.

 I haven’t found any other city in the world with this kind of awesome combination of markets and malls (Vietnam comes second so far).
-One minute you can shop cheap local designs at one of the many markets in Bangkok and the next minute luxury brands like Louis Vuitton and Chanel in a shopping mall nearby.
+One minute you can shop for cheap local designs at one of the many markets in Bangkok, and the next minute, luxury brands like Louis Vuitton and Chanel can be found in a shopping mall nearby.
+Shopping in Bangkok is cheap and enjoyable

 It can, however, be a bit difficult and overwhelming to find the best shopping in Bangkok since the city has so many shopping malls and markets.
-I’m not a big shopper but I was so awestruck by the sheer amount of malls that I had to write about it.
+I’m not a big shopper, but I was so awestruck by the sheer number of malls that I had to write about them.
 So here’s a brief info article about shopping in the city.

 Electronics